This post may contain affiliate links for which I receive a small commission.

 Canary Springs from the Upper Terrace Boardwalk

 If there is no space in this lot, drive a short distance for additional parking.
-From the second parking lot walk the boardwalk on the right to reach Canary Springs.
+From the second parking lot walk the boardwalk to the right to reach Canary Springs.

-After visiting and photographing Canary Springs head back to the parking lot and be sure to stop at the following two features which are also good photography subjects.
+After visiting and photographing Canary Springs begin walking back to the parking lot being sure to capture the following two features.

-Continue to explore the entire Upper Terrace Boardwalks then head back to your car to finish the one way drive.
-You will soon come to one of my favorite afternoon photo destinations in this area.
+Continue to explore the entire Upper Terrace boardwalks before heading back to your car to finish the one way drive.
+A little farther on the drive you will come to Orange Mound Springs.

 Orange Mound Springs:

-Orange Mound Springs stands out due to it’s unique colors and height from other features in the area.
-Water in this spring flows from several vents located both at its top and sides.
-To properly view Orange Mound Springs, park in the adjacent lot and walk the boardwalk around part of the Springs as well as walk the road in front of the Mound a short distance.
+Orange Mound Springs stands out due to its unique colors and height from other features in the area.
+Orange Mound’s water flows from several vents located both at its top and sides, not just from its top.

 Mammoth Hot Springs Wildlife